Many people have dreamed of snakes at one point in their lives.

 They may have been scary dreams or simply intriguing.

-First, though, the Key to Understanding the Complexities of Snake Dreams
+The Key to Understanding the Complexities of Snake Dreams

 Master dreamers know that dreams are linked to ancient archetypes or universal themes that predate modern man by thousands of years.
 As a result, the imagery in your dreams may parallel ancient dramas you are not consciously aware of.

-But snake dreams are also personal.
+Yet snake dreams are also personal.
 Any attempt to explore their meaning must take into consideration the dreamer’s personal relationship with snakes.

 Of course, all dreams have multiple layers of meaning, and the most obvious reaction, like fear or curiosity, is only a clue about what your snake dreams might mean.